wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-windows-agent.rst

 #.
 Log into your Windows Agent instance.

 #.
-Click the **Search Windows** icon (magnifying glass in bottom left of screen).
-Type: "PowerShell" and right click on Windows PowerShell.
+Click the **Search Windows** icon (magnifying glass in the bottom left of screen).
+Type: "PowerShell" and right-click on Windows PowerShell.

     .. thumbnail:: ../../images/learning-wazuh/build-lab/pshell-1.png
         :title: powershell